couchbase/n1k1/README.md

     only produces numbers, or only ever produces missing|null|numbers, then we can optimize further?

-- divide by zero should be checked instead of panic/recover that can leave unclosed, unreclaimable unresources.
+- divide by 0 at compile time should be checked instead of panic/recover that can leave unclosed, unreclaimable unresources?

+- divide by 0 at runtime leads to +Inf, with strconv.AppendFloat() converts to "+Inf", which is not JSON -- should be converted into JSON null.
+Also, need to handle -Inf and NaN.

 - operator might optionally declare how its output Vals are sorted?